skypto/content-md/js/01-functions.md

  An Arrow Function is a shorter way of writing Function Expressions.
 It simply takes the arguments between parentheses, followed by an arrow (hence the name) and a return statement

- > In fact you can even write this function even more concise: `let sayHi = (name) => "Hi " + name + "!"`
+ > In fact you can write this function even more concise: `let sayHi = (name) => "Hi " + name + "!"`
- > You can leave out the curly braces and return keyword if you only want to return something.
+ > You can leave out the curly braces and the return keyword if you only want to return something.

  > If there are no arguments, you just use empty parentheses: `let printHelloWorld = () => "Hello World!"`